 To find out, we needed a big data set so we turned to PayScale.
 Using that platform, not only are you able to see the salary range for a software engineer, you can break it down by skills, location, and company.

 So we went digging through the data.
 To make sure we had a large enough sample size, we required at least 30 salaries to be posted to use the data and then looked at the high end of the salary range.
 This meant that we didn’t end up including important technologies like Closure for lack of data but these are not widespread enough to get a good handle on their value.
 But it does mean that these results are more robust than others which rely on relatively light data.
 And the results might surprise you.

 Take the average software engineer in the United States.
 On purpose, we didn’t look at junior or senior software engineer salary as there aren’t clear definitions of these titles.
-The high end of the range for software engineer jobs is, at the time of writing, $128,864.
+The high end of the range for an average software engineer salary is, at the time of writing, $128,864.
 That number isn’t too bad but you hear much larger numbers so we wanted to figure out how to find them.
 We started by looking at which technologies bring the most value.

 1. Knowing the right technologies is a path to high paying software engineer jobs

 Languages aren’t the primary skill employers look for anymore.
 This was a huge finding as most lists that rank the value of technologies for software engineer jobs don’t go any deeper than language skills.
 That isn’t to say that languages aren’t important.
 They are an essential part of programming but we found a highly paid skill stack should include a foundation of engineering skills on the bottom, specific language skills in the middle, and technology-specific skills to top it off.